ausdigital/ausdigital-dcp/docs/1.0/index.md

 ### Endpoints description

+Checkpoints for ANY endpoint:

+* XML version MUST be OASIS-compliant
+* JSON and XML version MUST provide the same core data with optional extra data
+* DCP publishing services SHOULD NOT produce extra metadata that contain extensions necessary for a Client to understand in order to make use of this metadata (private forks of that specification may define whatever they consider useful)

 **GET `/{participant_id}`**
 * MUST contain participant ID
 * MUST contain list of document types (service metadatas links)